oooyiyangc/resume-website/content/post/real-rates-projections-federal-reserve-vs-market/index.md

   caption: "Image Credit: [Wall Street Journal](https://www.wsj.com/video/series/news-explainers/how-the-federal-reserve-makes-and-loses-money/4EF6A156-83FA-4DAD-9BFE-B396FE5BC382)"
 ---

 In the realm of economic steering, the Federal Reserve is no stranger to manipulating short-term interest rates.
 It's like their trusty old toolbox--they've used it for ages to influence the economic engine.
 But since not long ago, the Fed started to embrace other tools, among them "forward guidance."
-Former Fed chair Ben Bernanke once quipped, "[monetary policy is 98 percent talk and only two percent action.](https://www.brookings.edu/articles/inaugurating-a-new-blog/)".
-The carefully crafted public statements work like a rudder, steering market expectations.
+Former Fed chair Ben Bernanke once quipped, "[monetary policy is 98 percent talk and only two percent action.](https://www.brookings.edu/articles/inaugurating-a-new-blog/)" The carefully crafted public statements released after the meetings work like a rudder, steering market expectations.

-When the market and the Fed are singing in harmony about the economy's future, it's only natural to assume that their economic forecasts will be in sync.
-As an example, we would expect the market's predictions for the federal funds rate and inflation should at least be dancing in the same ballpark as the Federal Reserve Board's forecast.
-However it seems that this assumption comes with a few asterisks attached.
+If the market and the Fed are singing in harmony about the economy's future, it's only natural to assume that their economic forecasts will be in sync.
+As an example, one would expect the market's predictions for the federal funds rate and inflation should at least be in the same ballpark as the Federal Reserve Board's forecast.
+However, it seems that this assumption comes with a few asterisks attached.

 <br>